 - 5.299 Worthing is in an area of Serious Water Stress and 98% of water supply is sourced from groundwater.
 There are significant groundwater resources in the north of the borough protected for public drinking water supply through the designation of Source Protection Zones.
 Accordingly, all new dwellings in Worthing will be required to meet the tighter Building Regulations optional requirement of 110 litres/person/day. - 5.300 Southern Water's Water Resources Management Plan 2020-2070 aims to make best use of existing water and securing new water.
 Southern Water, through Target 100, aims to reduce average consumption to 100 litres per person, per day by 2040.
 The Council encourages developers who wish to exceed this and achieve a higher standard of water efficiency.
-We will work with developers to consider further voluntary measures to increase water efficiency from new developments to demonstrate an exemplary sustainable development. - 5.301 In Worthing there are two designated water bodies under The Water Environment Regulations 2017, the Teville Stream and the Ferring Rife.
+We will work with developers to consider further voluntary measures to increase water efficiency from new developments to demonstrate an exemplary sustainable development.

+- In Worthing there are two designated water bodies under The Water Environment Regulations 2017, the Teville Stream and the Ferring Rife.
 The Ferring Rife is classed as 'good' status; however the Teville Stream is currently classified as 'bad' status.
 The Teville Stream, once a significant watercourse, is now heavily urbanised, culverted for much of its length, and acts as a drainage channel for much of the surface water drainage from Worthing.
-The South East River Basin

-Management Plan (2015) contains the main issues for the water environment and the actions needed to tackle them.
-The Ouse & Adur Rivers Trust are leading a project with Sompting Estates and other partners which has re-routed the existing course of the Broadwater Brook (the main tributary of the Teville Stream) away from contaminating sources and installed measures to capture urban runoff.

-5.302 Worthing seafront and beaches are valued by residents and visitors.
+The South East River Basin Management Plan (2015) contains the main issues for the water environment and the actions needed to tackle them.
+The Ouse & Adur Rivers Trust are leading a project with Sompting Estates and other partners which has re-routed the existing course of the Broadwater Brook (the main tributary of the Teville Stream) away from contaminating sources and installed measures to capture urban runoff. - 5.302 Worthing seafront and beaches are valued by residents and visitors.
 Worthing Beach has been recognised as one of the best in the country after winning the coveted Seaside Award for the third year running in 2019.
 However, bathing water quality can be affected by surface water and urban drainage during and after heavy rainfall.
-Sea water off the Worthing coast, is rated 'sufficient' - the minimum legal requirement.
+Sea water off the Worthing coast, is rated 'sufficient' the minimum legal requirement.
 The 'sufficient' rating has stood since 2017, declining from 'good' in 2016 and 'excellent' in 2014.

-DM21 - WATER QUALITY AND PROTECTION
+DM21 - WATER QUALITY AND SUSTAINABLE WATER USE

-- a) Development should protect and enhance groundwater, surface water features and control aquatic pollution.
-Development will be permitted provided that it does not have an unacceptable impact on the quality and potential yield of local water resources, the water environment and its ecology. - b) Opportunities should be taken, where appropriate, to replace existing drainage systems with suitable sustainable drainage systems to further reduce water pollution and improve water quality. - c) Potentially polluting development should be steered away from the most sensitive areas.
+a) Development should protect and enhance groundwater, surface water features and control aquatic pollution.
+Development will be permitted provided that it does not have an unacceptable impact on the quality and potential yield of local water resources, the water environment and its ecology.

+- b) The Council will support proposals to replace existing traditional drainage systems with suitable Sustainable Drainage Systems to further reduce water pollution and improve water quality. - c) Potentially polluting development should be steered away from the most sensitive areas.
 As a minimum a preliminary risk assessment will be required for any development where there is potential risk of contamination of controlled waters.
-New development within Groundwater Source Protection Zones will

-- only be permitted provided that it has no adverse impact on the quality of the groundwater source or a risk to its ability to maintain a public water supply. - d) Development must be phased to take into account the timing of any water and/or wastewater infrastructure required which must be in place prior to the occupation of development. - e) As a minimum, new housing should incorporate water efficiency measures to limit water use to 110 litres/person/day (lpd), and where possible to 100 litres/person/day.
+New development within Groundwater Source Protection Zones will only be permitted provided that it has no adverse impact on the quality of the groundwater source or a risk to its ability to maintain a public water supply. - d) Development must be phased to take into account the timing of any water and/or wastewater infrastructure required which must be in place prior to the occupation of development. - e) All new residential development must achieve as a minimum the optional requirement set through Building Regulations for water efficiency that requires an estimated water use of no more than 110 litres per person per day.